Wolfgang Langhoff: As a director

 It is on the strength of his productions of classical texts at the Deutsches Theater in Berlin, a theatre which he led from 1946 to 1963, that Langhoff's fame as a director rests.
 His notable productions there include: Goethe's Faust (1949 and 1954, productions in which he also played Mephisto) and Egmont (1951), Schiller's Don Carlos (1952), Shakespeare's King Lear (1957) and Lessing's Minna of Barnhelm (1960).

 Place of burial

-Langhoff and his wife are buried in the 'Zentralfriedhof', made famous by Wolf Biermann's song 'Friedhof der Hugenotten'.
-Biermann's song refers to Langhoff, as well as to Hanns Eisler, who arranged the music of 'Moorsoldaten', and is also buried there.
+Langhoff and his wife are buried in the 'Zentralfriedhof', made famous by Wolf Biermann's song Der Hugenottenfriedhof'.
+Biermann's song refers to Langhoff, as well as to Hanns Eisler, who arranged the music of 'Peat Bog Soldiers' (Moorsoldaten)', and is also buried there.